FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 - empty load,197 kt 150 gallons/h at 25000 ft, 2450 RPM (J = 1.56).

 As the real fuel is 1 US gal = 6 lb (A), multiply by 6.6 / 6 to compare with the real consumption.

-All with lateral wind.
-Min mixture : before engine cutoff.
-Min pitch : before influence on RPM.

 Example
 -------